DRBragg/playing-with-vuepress/docs/events/current.md

 * **Step 4**
   * Evolve Eevee into Espeon during the day
   * Walk 10 km with Eevee as your buddy to earn Candy
-  * Earn a Gold Johto medal
+  * Send 20 gifts to friends
 ::: warning Rewards
 Unknown at this time
 :::